Former Pearl High principal speaks out after Texas school shooting

 “Basically what I’ve done is going into communities and shared our experience with them and what to expect.
 There are ways to minimize the risk.
 It’s security, it’s getting to know students, it’s addressing mental health, it’s keeping a close tie to the faith based community,” said Balentine.

-While every incident isn’t easily preventable, a local school counselor says it’s important for everyone in a child’s life to monitor major changes in their behavior.
+While every incident isn’t easily preventable, a local school counselor said it’s important for everyone in a child’s life to monitor major changes in their behavior.

 It is ideal to stop these incidents before they occur, but it’s also important to get as much help as possible to heal after an unexpected tragedy strikes.